There are a couple of websites and books that you can use when practicing for the test:

 - YKItreenit by Yle.
 In order to use it, you need to register, bu once you've done it, the programme remembers what you've practiced.

 - KIELO material for figuring out your language level.
 I just found out about this, and it looks very good.

 - Suomikoulut.fi's YKI exercises.

 - Samalla kartalla by Marja-Liisa Saunela.
 Basic level text exercises.
-(I'd recommend to start with this when practising for YKI.
-It has different texts, dialogues and exercises, but no exhausting grammar explanations or fill-in-the-gaps.)
+It has different texts, dialogues and exercises, but no exhausting grammar explanations or fill-in-the-gaps.